 In some states, a portion of the costs of workers' compensation are directly paid by workers, as discussed in more detail in Appendix C. In Washington, for example, workers contribute directly to the insurance premiums for workers' compensation through payroll deductions.
-In 2021, about 23.2 percent of the total costs of workers' compensation in Washington were paid directly by workers.
-In some states, workers pay a portion of the costs for special workers' compensation funds.
+In 2022, about 23.4 percent of the total costs of workers' compensation in Washington were paid directly by workers.75 In some states, workers pay a portion of the costs for special workers' compensation funds.
 In Oregon, for example, workers pay into the Workers' Benefit Fund, which funds a benefit adjustment fund for long-term cases (PTD and death benefits) and return-to-work programs.
-New Mexico has a quarterly workers' compensation assessment for each employee that goes toward funding the Workers' Compensation Administration of New Mexico.75 In terms of magnitude, the Washington assessments are by far the largest, making up 23.2 percent of total costs in 2021 compared to 1.4 percent and 3.0 per-
+New Mexico has a quarterly workers' compensation assessment for each employee that goes toward funding the Workers' Compensation Administration of New Mexico.
+76 In terms of magnitude, the Washington assessments are by far the

-The Association of Workers' Compensation Boards of Canada (AWCBC) produces the most analogous report of its Key Statistical Measures (KSMs) for workers' compensation programs in Canada.
+72 The Association of Workers' Compensation Boards of Canada (AWCBC) produces the most analogous report of its Key Statistical Measures (KSMs) for workers' compensation programs in Canada.
 See: https://awcbc.org/en/statistics/#KSM.

-Burton (2015) uses data from the BLS survey to calculate employer costs for workers' compensation per \$100 of covered payroll and compares it with the Academy's national estimates.
+73 Burton (2015) uses data from the BLS survey to calculate employer costs for workers' compensation per \$100 of covered payroll and compares it with the Academy's national estimates.
 This series is derived from different methods of data collection compared to the Academy.

-Burton (2013) and Manley (2013) provide more extended discussions of the differences between the measures of employer costs from the Academy and Oregon studies.
+74 Burton (2013) and Manley (2013) provide more extended discussions of the differences between the measures of employer costs from the Academy and Oregon studies.

-Employees contributed 27.1 percent of state fund premiums, accounting for 19.7 percent of total costs in the state.
-Employees also paid half of the cost-of-living adjustment premium for self-insurers in 2021, which accounted for 12.9 percent of self-insured workers' compensation costs and 3.4 percent of total costs.
+75 Employees contributed 27.3 percent of state fund premiums, accounting for 20.1 percent of total costs in the state.
+Employees also paid half of the cost-of-living adjustment premium for self-insurers in 2022, which accounted for 13.1 percent of self-insured workers' compensation costs and 3.4 percent of total costs.

-See footnote a to Table 14 for details about New Mexico's assessment.
+76 See footnote a to Table 14 for details about New Mexico's assessment.

-cent for the New Mexico and Oregon assessments, respectively.
-Data in this report primarily covers the employer-paid portion of workers' compensation, but New Mexico, Oregon, and Washington explicitly require employee contributions and are thus included in our estimates.
+largest, making up 23.4 percent of total costs in 2022 compared to 1.4 percent and 2.8 percent for the New Mexico and Oregon assessments, respectively.
+Cost data in this report primarily cover the employer-paid portion of workers' compensation, but employee contributions in New Mexico, Oregon, and Washington are included in our estimates of costs.77

 In addition, workers bear considerable costs that are outside the workers' compensation system, such as the portion of lost wages that are not replaced by workers' compensation benefits.
 Most workers' compensation statutes provide for weekly benefits that are two-thirds of pre-injury wages.
 However, the statutes also include weekly maximum and minimum benefit amounts such that the mean replacement rate is less than the two-thirds nominal replacement rate.
-In addition, many states impose limits on the duration of permanent partial disability benefits (so that benefits may cease while workers are still experiencing lost earnings from a workplace injury or illness).
-The limits on duration further reduce the real replacement rate of cash benefits.
+78 In addition, many states impose limits on the duration of permanent partial disability benefits (so that benefits may cease while workers are still experiencing lost earnings from a workplace injury or illness).
+The limits on duration further reduce the real replacement rate of cash benefits.79 Benefits, however, are untaxed, which increases real replacement rates.
 Studies comparing lost earnings with workers' compensation benefits show that the proportion of lost earnings replaced by workers' compensation benefits is smaller than can be explained by statutory provisions purportedly making it more difficult to claim benefits for a host of substantive and procedural reasons.
-This suggests that conclusions drawn only from statutory provisions overestimate the extent of workers' injury-related lost earnings replaced by workers' compensation benefits (see footnotes 52, 77, and 78).
+This suggests that conclusions drawn only from statutory provisions overestimate the extent of workers' injury-related lost earnings replaced by workers' compensation benefits (see footnotes 53, 78, and 79).